supercrafter333/PlotRate/README.md

 |`/plotrate <help/a/rand/random/info>`|The plotrate command|

 ### License:
-This Plugin is licensed under the [Apache License 2.0](/LICENSE)!
+This plugin is licensed under the [Apache License 2.0](/LICENSE)!
 Plugin by supercrafter333!

 ### Credits